robzhang2017/cardano-sl/docs/configuration.md

 Put this data into `vssCerts` map.
 There should be as many VSS certificates as there are core nodes (i. e. do it for each secret).

+### Generating genesis for mainnet

+**TODO**: we have some script and `README.md` in `scripts/prepare-genesis`.
+We probably will never need them anymore, but we need to preserve them to be able to review at any point for example.
+Probably that `README.md` should be moved to this section or to this folder (`docs/`).

 ## Core configuration (besides genesis)

 **TODO**